 However, a person can take steps to reduce the risk of developing the disease.
 These include the following:

 Several dietary measures can help reduce the risk of stomach cancer.

-They also recommend reducing the quantity of pickled, salted, and smoked foods in the diet.
-Switching out refined grains for whole grain cereals, bread, and pasta and replacing red or processed meats with beans, fish, and poultry can also reduce a person’s chance of developing stomach cancer.
+It also recommends reducing the quantity of pickled, salted, and smoked foods in the diet.
+Switching out refined grains for whole-grain cereals, bread, and pasta and replacing red or processed meats with beans, fish, and poultry can also reduce a person’s chance of developing stomach cancer.